There are eight ways in which companies can engage employees to foster business sustainability – and in doing so improve profits.

 5. Co-create sustainable practices with employees.

-Involve employees in sustainable idea generation – those that contribute to the process will be much more likely to engage with the process than those that feel sustainable practice is being forced on them from the top of the company.
+Involve employees in sustainable idea generation – those that contribute to the process will be much more likely to engage with the process than those that feel the sustainable practice is being forced on them from the top of the company.

 6. Encourage healthy competition among employees.